Site icon Sancerres at Sunset

 Yorktown

 Colonists founded Yorktown in 1691 and named it after the city of York, England.
-Ninety years later, it became the site of the last significant battle of the Revolutionary War, where General George Washington and the Continental Army, aided by French forces, defeated the British under General Charles Cornwallis.
+Ninety years later, it became the site of the decisive battle of the Revolutionary War, where General George Washington and the Continental Army, aided by French forces, defeated the British under General Charles Cornwallis.
 Today it’s the other point on the Historic Triangle, 13 miles from Williamsburg.

 Visitors may explore Yorktown Battlefield, which is maintained by the National Park Service.